 Prepping these freezer stir-fry meals is no small undertaking.
 A lot of work goes into making just a few of these pre-packaged meals.
 Honestly, it's really not worth it if you're only making one or two just to have for dinners later in the week.

-However, it is very much worth it if you are doing any of the following:
+However, it is very much worth it for the following situations:

-- Anticipating a busy period ahead, like a new baby, final exams, or long hours at work
+- If you're anticipating a busy period ahead, like a new baby, final exams, or long hours at work

-- Helping a friend prepare for a busy period ahead, like a new baby, final exams, or long hours at work.
+- If you want to help a friend prepare for a busy period ahead, like a new baby, final exams, or long hours at work.

-- Wanting to stock the freezer for a son, daughter, or other loved one cooking on their own.
+- If you want to stock the freezer for a son, daughter, or other loved one cooking on their own.

 I love that these stir-fry dinners are something different than the usual heavy, cheese-laden casseroles that we normally pass around in times like this.
 They're easy for people with even the most rudimentary kitchen skills to warm up for dinner, and these freezer dinners actually taste good.
 You can swap out the ingredients in either the stir-fry or the sauce to add some variety or cater to someone's particular food loves.